DELUXE PEPTIDES

 Peptides vs. Proteins

 All articles and product information on this website are provided solely for educational and informational purposes.
 Products offered are intended exclusively for in-vitro laboratory research.
-In-vitro (Latin for “in glass”) refers to studies conducted outside of living organisms.
-These materials are not drugs or medications, have not been approved by the FDA, and are not intended to diagnose, treat, prevent, or cure any disease or medical condition.
-Introduction into humans or animals is strictly prohibited by law.
+In-vitro refers to studies conducted outside of living organisms.
+These materials are not drugs or medications and are not intended for human consumption, therapeutic use, or diagnostic application.

 What Is the Difference Between Peptides and Proteins?